chrisg2/snaptest-dotnet/docs/SnapshotGroups.md

 The `UseSnapshotGroup` attribute has a `SnapshotName` property which can be set to specify the name to be used for snapshot matches performed by the class/method.

-Here is an example illustrating how this looks:
+Here is an NUnit-based example illustrating how this looks (an xUnit.net equivalent is similar):

 ```C#
 using NUnit.Framework;